pantopic/turbokube/terraform/README.md

 process.
 After the infrastructure is provisioned, there is still a bit of manual legwork required to get the cluster up and running.
 This is expected.

+Digitalocean is the only cloud provider presently supported.
+That's only because it's the cloud provider where the author presently has the highest service limits.

 [setup.sh](digitalocean/setup.sh) runs automatically on each kube node on creation to install `kubelet`, `kubeadm` and `kubectl`.